John-Kingham/science-quiz/README.md

 ### Existing Features

-#### Header Section
+#### Game Title Section (header)

 - The site contains a header section at the top of the page.
-- It contains the name of the game in a large font size using the custom heading font.
+- It contains the title of the game in a large font size using the custom heading font.
 Text is in white.
 - The background uses the primary pink colour, which is also used in the footer and other parts of the site.
 - This section is useful to users because it clearly tells them which site they are on and what type of game they're about to play.